spcorcor18/LPO-8852/lectures/Lecture 7 - Instrumental variables/README.md

 * Angrist, J. D., & Krueger, A. B. (2001).
 Instrumental Variables and the Search for Identification: From Supply and Demand to Natural Experiments. *Journal of Economic Perspectives*, 15(4), 69--85. https://www.aeaweb.org/articles?id=10.1257/jep.15.4.69
 * Angrist, J. D., Imbens, G. W., & Rubin, D. B. (1996).
 Identification of Causal Effects Using Instrumental Variables.
 Journal of the American Statistical Association, 91, 444--455. http://links.jstor.org/sici?sici=0162-1459(199606)91:434%3C444:IOCEUI%3E2.0.CO;2-O
 * Bacher-Hicks, A., & Goodman, J. (2021).
 The Covid-19 Pandemic Is a Lousy Natural Experiment for Studying the Effects of Online Learning. *Education Next*, 21(4). https://www.educationnext.org/covid-19-pandemic-lousy-natural-experiment-for-studying-the-effects-online-learning/
+* Pokropek, A. (2016).
+Introduction to instrumental variables and their application to large-scale assessment data. *Large-scale Assessments in Education*, 4(1), 4. https://doi.org/10.1186/s40536-016-0018-2

 ## Example studies: